 “ ALL THAT YOU NEED TO KNOW ABOUT IS WHAT'S LEFT BEHIND ”

-For the past 18 months I’ve been undergoing treatment for thyroid cancer that was possibly caused by exposure to radioactive particles, and as a result a life-long observer has become the observed in a series of 55 short-films I’m currently developing as: The Legacy of an Invisible Bullet.
+Over the last 2 years I’ve been undergoing treatment for thyroid cancer possibly caused by exposure to radioactive particles somewhere out on my travels.
+As a result a life-long observer has now become the observed in a series of 55 short-films I’m developing into a cinema and transmedia project called : The Legacy of an Invisible Bullet.

-Critically acclaimed internationally as an award-winning Film-maker and Video Artist, I’m on the look-out for challenging creative collaborations and always open to talk about new ideas.
+Critically acclaimed internationally as a Film-maker and Video Artist, I’m always on the look-out for challenging creative collaborations and will never close the door on good ideas and original stories.